 Try gentle horseback riding introduction or choose from routes that splash along through creek beds, climb mountains, wind into the wilderness, ride to a fishing spot, or package a morning ride with an afternoon whitewater float!

 - Duration: Choose from trail rides as short as 1 hour, up to a full-day or even overnight pack trips.

 - Cost: Many outfitters offer packages.
 1-hour rides start around $70 per person with full-day rides nearing $300 including lunch and sometimes dinner.
 Overnights, fishing rides, and custom arrangements are available.
 Inquire directly for pricing.

 - Where?
 It's your call!
 Different outfitters specialize in different areas and types of rides.
-Ride just minutes from the Town Square, at Snow King or Teton Village, or further afield in the wilderness of the Gros Ventre, Hoback, or a national forest.
+Ride just minutes from Teton Village, or further afield in the wilderness of the Gros Ventre, Hoback, or a national forest.